Skip to main content

 Apps

-This exampe demo communicating a batch of transactions and the gas sponsorship info of InstaGas directly to the Wallet.
+This exampe demo communicating a batch of transactions and the gas sponsorship info directly to the Wallet.

 Quickstart with Viem/WAGMI